 Footnotes should be used in preference to endnotes, but ideally should be incorporated into the main text.

 Lengthy equations should be displayed (but not necessarily numbered).
-Do not place equations online when they get in the way of the narrative.

 Diagrams should be drawn either by hand or by a graphics application.
 Geometrical figures are acceptable using any of the dynamic geometry tools.

-Avoid lengthy captions to diagrams or tables.
+Authors should avoid lengthy captions to diagrams or tables.
 These can nearly always be incorporated into the text and the diagram or table referred to by a number.

 References should appear at the end of the article.
 They should be arranged in the order of their citation in the article, and indicated by square brackets.